steadramon/ESPGeiger/docs/dev/index.md

 ## Emulation and Communication

 In these test build modes, you can connect the `TXPIN` (transmit pin) of one ESPGeiger device to the `RXPIN` (receive pin) of another ESPGeiger device, either the same unit or a different one.
 This setup allows you to create a closed-loop testing environment, mimicking real-world Geiger counter communication scenarios.

+_Note_: No values are submitted to public services with Test builds.